logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/remote_filesystem_driver.md

 ## Configuring the driver
 To configure the driver you need to have admin role and set the `jupyter_remote_fs_driver` to either `hdfscontentsmanager` or `hopsfsmount`.
 The default driver is `hdfscontentsmanager`.

-## Conclusion

-In this guide you learned about the filesystem drivers for jupyter notebooks and how to configure them.